kanisterio/kanister/docs/overview.rst

   helm repo add kanister http://charts.kanister.io

   # Install the Kanister Controller
-  helm install myrelease --namespace kanister kanister/kanister-operator --set image.tag=|version|
+  helm install myrelease --namespace kanister --create-namespace kanister/kanister-operator --set image.tag=|version|

   # Install MySQL and configure its Kanister Blueprint.
   # Also create a Profile CR that can be used in ActionSets